pallavi-bhcf/traffic-rule-system-/README.md

 microprocessor technology.
 Aimed at alleviating traffic congestion, the system utilizes image processing techniques to detect traffic jams and dynamically adjust traffic signals accordingly.
-By integrating hardware and software components, the project aims to efficiently control signal timing and phasing, thereby optimizing traffic flow on roads.
+By integrating hardware and software components, the project aims to efficiently control signal timing and phasing, thereby optimizing traffic flow on roads.<br>
 The Raspberry Pi serves as the central processing unit, storing crucial software and managing data from various components, including cameras and sensors.
 Python scripts are custom-built to facilitate the system's functionality.
 The project's objective is to enhance traditional traffic light systems by intelligently routing vehicle and pedestrian traffic based on real-time traffic conditions.
-By accurately recording vehicle counts and analyzing image data, the system can make instantaneous adjustments to mitigate congestion and improve overall traffic management.
+By accurately recording vehicle counts and analyzing image data, the system can make instantaneous adjustments to mitigate congestion and improve overall traffic management.<br>
 Key components of the system include the Raspberry Pi microprocessor, camera modules for image capture, and custom Python scripts for data processing and control.
 Through the seamless integration of hardware and software, the project aims to achieve a more efficient and